spitemonster/space-argument/README.md

 * ~Check DM brief and codex/other information~

-* Rank up skills.
+* ~Rank up skills.
 The problem with this is that certain skills that are associated with the player's career and specialization cost less to rank up; and as of right now I have no built in system by which I can identify whether or not the skills in question are specializations, and right now the data structure doesn't...easily allow for this.
-I'll think of something.
+I'll think of something.~

+* Ability to use items that are not necessarily weapons or armor, such as medpacks/repair kits, on themselves OR other players in the team.

 ## Build Setup